licarpen/aws-developer/README.md

     * connection using SSL
       * provide SSL trust certificate (dl from AWS)
       * provide SSL options when connecting to DB
-* monitoring dashboards
+* monitoring
+  * You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days.
+To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the RDSOSMetrics log group in the CloudWatch console.
+  * CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
+As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.
+  * The differences can be greater if your DB instances use smaller instance classes because then there are likely more virtual machines (VMs) that are managed by the hypervisor layer on a single physical instance.
+Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.
 * read replicas for improved read performance
   * up to 5 read replicas in any AZ (across region)
   * master takes all writes
   * asynchronous replication - reads are eventually consistent after write
-  * applications must update SQL connection string to leverage read replicas
+  * **applications must update SQL connection string to leverage read replicas**
 * multi AZ setup for disaster recovery
   * writes to master DB are synchronously replicated to 1 standby in different AZ for failover
   * automatic
 * scaling capability (vertical and horizontal)
-* cannot SSH into instances!
+* **cannot SSH into instances!**
 * security
   * usually deployed within a private subnet, not in a public one
   * use security groups for who can communicate with RDS
-  * IAM policites control who can MANAGE RDS
+  * IAM policies control who can MANAGE RDS
   * Username/password can be used to login to DB
   * IAM can be used as well (now for MySQL/Aurora)
+  * Amazon RDS supports using Transparent Data Encryption (TDE) to encrypt stored data on your DB instances running Microsoft SQL Server.
+TDE automatically encrypts data before it is written to storage, and automatically decrypts data when the data is read from storage.

 * Aurora
   * proprietary tech from AWS